 St. Julian’s and Sliema are two popular tourist spots in Malta, north of Valletta.
 The towns are considered Malta’s nightlife hub, providing a huge diversity of restaurants, bars, and nightclubs.
 The best way to know these places is by taking a stroll along the promenade that connects them.
 The walk along the shore is enjoyable and vibrant and is definitely another thing you can’t miss in Malta.

 The walk will take you to Balluta Bay, where you’ll spot locals and tourists taking a swim at the tiny beach.
 Nearby is the famous historical architecture Balluta Building and the gorgeous Basilica of Our Lady of Mount Carmel.

 You’ll find many restaurants, coffeehouses, and bars at Spinola Bay.
-The options are endless if you want to stop: from Maltese restaurants to Italian and Asian Cuisine, from Turkish to Balkans kitchen.
+If you want to stop, the options are endless: from Maltese restaurants to Italian and Asian cuisine, from Turkish to Balkans cuisine.

 If you want to relax for a while, grab an ice cream and rest on a bench at Independence Gardens, one of Sliema’s largest parks.